QuARK-0/alt-facts/readme.md

 - JQuery extend of Animate.css conflicts with game flow
 - '#' that appends to /game path
 - Perfect github workflow (so many merge conflicts?!)
+- Sometimes username who picks answer does not appear for everyone
+- Only 1 person can be connected to socket to change username

 ### Planned Features